Size Matters: Inside The Tuas Mega-Port Expansion Project

-To create greater efficiencies in overall port operations, the Maritime and Port Authority of Singapore (MPA) is looking at developing facilities such as warehouse and distribution centers at the mega port; currently these are fragmented amongst different terminals in Singapore.
+To create greater efficiencies in overall port operations, the Maritime and Port Authority of Singapore (MPA) is looking at developing facilities such as warehouse and distribution centres at the mega port; currently, these are fragmented amongst different terminals in Singapore.

 Combining both sports activities and lifestyle spaces through the utilization of both above-the-ground and underground spaces at the new terminal helps add life and vibrancy to the terminal.
 By getting the public interested to visit the port, also offers an opportunity for them to get a better understanding of the evolving maritime sector as well.